 On the surface this slime looks like ‘just glow in the dark’.
-When you look deeper at this U.V.
-Activated Slime from Play Based Parenting, it can be a lesson in math, motion, gravity and science.
+When you look deeper at this glow in the dark slime from Little Bins for Little Hands, it can be a lesson in math, motion, gravity and science.

 If your child is beginning to practice sight words, this Sight Words Slime from Steam Powered Family is a great hands on activity.
 Mixing fine motor skills in with searching for letters to complete sight words is fun and great practice!

-All of these slime activities have a slime base but bring in other educational aspects to help make a fun activity a constructive one.
+All of these slime activities have a slime base, but bring in other educational aspects to help make a fun activity a learning opportunity.
 If you have a slime lover these activities are for you!